ISBA 2014 Fall Meeting–Saturday October 25:

 For directions to the school, see their website.

 The registration fee, which includes a fabulous lunch provided by Country Home Catering, is $20.00 for an individual or $30 for a family.
+You do not have to be a member to attend the conference; however, you do have to be a member to vote in the elections.
+To see the biographies of the candidates, click here.
 If you’d like to pre-register, click here.

 There will be an auction with proceeds to benefit the Hoosier Honey program, a raffle and some great door prizes.
 If you’d like to donate something to either the auction, the raffle or for door prizes, please bring your item(s) to the meeting and check in at the registration table.